 Sleet couldn’t help but giggle at the little boy’s bold confidence.
-He was small even compared to King, that is, before King grew up so fast.
+He was small even compared to King.
+That is, before King grew up so fast.
 So fast, too fast, too soon did he arrive at the Mansion.
 It… Wasn’t quite done yet.
 Fredric knew it and so did King.

 “No, you’re weak.”
 Pierced a distant voice.

 Abruptly, a series of lamp stands that adorned the periphery of the throne steps lit up.
 A terrible screech assailed the ears of Sleet and Fredric as the golden seat slowly dragged itself around.
 King revealed himself upon the throne.
 His lowly, lanky figure contrasted heavily with his otherwise lavish surroundings.
 Elbows sat on his knees, hands held folded together at his chin.
-One sleeve still remained in tatters, the rest of his tight clothing strained itself with slouched posture.
+The one sleeve remained in tatters, the rest of his tight clothing strained itself with slouched posture.

 “You were ‘spose to be finished Fredric.”
 Accused King.

 “W-What?
 I mean, ya’.
 But you’re early!”
-Cried Fredric, distraught with the displeasure of King.
+Cried Fredric distraught with the displeasure of King.